 The sky was overcast, heightening the yellow “Police Line Do Not Cross” tape that seemed to be everywhere in the sector; red and blue rooftop lights flashed from dozens of LAPD squad cars cordoning off the streets; groups of uniformed and helmeted officers moved from one cardboard hut to the next, rousting occupants, sending them on their way or arresting them; black and white LAPD buses were filled with detainees; ubiquitous LAPD helicopters swarmed the sullen skies.
 The police methodically razed hundreds of homeless shelters, confiscating or trashing the meager belongings that were found within.

-I am positive director John Carpenter witnessed the June 4th raids on the camps of L.A.’s homeless, since a precise sequence from his subversive 1988 science fiction classic, They Live, mirrored the ‘87 police operations - though in a tremendously exaggerated fashion (you can see this 22:17 minutes into his film).
+I am positive director John Carpenter witnessed or knew of the June 4th raids on the camps of L.A.’s homeless, since a precise sequence from his subversive 1988 science fiction classic They Live, mirrored the ’87 police operations, though in a tremendously exaggerated and violent fashion (you can see this 22 minutes into his film).
 That the scene I refer to in Carpenter’s movie was shot on the streets near my downtown L.A. neighborhood, only buttresses my opinion.

 The June 4th raids provided an ominous and unsettling scene, and after snapping a few photographs I began to get the vibe that the boys in blue did not appreciate my playing paparazzi.
 As there was no one around save for the homeless and the police, this bohemian artist made a beeline to his shoddy yet safe garret.
-It was then and there that I began creating my silkscreen print, To Protect and Serve the Rich - Jail the Homeless, as an immediate response.
+It was then and there that I began creating my Jail the Homeless silkscreen print as an immediate response.

 My black and white print depicted a line of faceless LAPD officers, with the work’s title integrated into the stark design; the image was inspired by the lines of police I saw during the raids on the homeless camps.
 To create the poster I quickly drew my image directly on the stretched silk screen, and from there I printed my edition of posters using oil based paint.
 The next day I went about disseminating the contentious print in my neighborhood, which included giving away copies to the many stressed-out homeless folks in my area.